 RESPECT: Value, consideration, and recognition for the individual contributions and sacrifices by coaches, officials, and parents to make youth hockey possible.

 It is important to understand that youth hockey really is just a game.
 Everyone who makes it possible, from parents to officials, volunteer their time, effort, and money so that kids can play.
 The officials and coaches are not professionals...most are volunteers doing the best job they can.
 By embracing the S.T.A.R.
 HOCKEY Code of Conduct, we will all be making an effort toward showing our genuine appreciation and respect for everyone associated with the game.

 Michigan became the 39th U.S. state to enact a law that regulates sports concussions and return to athletic activity.
 The law went into full effect on June 30th, 2013.

 The sports concussion legislation requires all coaches, employees, volunteers, and other adults involved with a youth athletic activity to complete a concussion awareness on-line training program.

 The organizing entity must provide educational materials on the signs/symptoms and consequences of concussions to each youth athlete and their parents/guardians and obtain a signed statement acknowledging receipt of the information for the organizing entity to keep on record.

 The law also requires immediate removal of an athlete from physical participation in an athletic activity who is suspected of sustaining a concussion.
 The student athlete must then receive written clearance from an appropriate health professional before he or she can return to physical activity.

-Please direct any questions you may have regarding apparel to:
+Please direct any questions you may have regarding Safesport or STAR to: